-This easy blackened seared tuna is loaded with delicious blackened spice flavor that is seared on to the tuna steaks until blackened perfection.
-We love slicing up blackened seared tuna for tacos but you can serve it just as is.
-This blackened tuna recipe makes juicy and delicious blackened ahi tuna steaks and the best fish tacos around.
+This easy blackened seared tuna tacos recipe is loaded with delicious blackened spice flavor that is seared onto the tuna steaks until blackened to perfection.
+We love slicing up this blackened tuna for tacos but you can serve it just as is.
+This makes juicy and delicious blackened ahi tuna steaks and the best fish tacos around.

-The deliciousness of this blackened tuna recipe all starts off with an amazing blackened seasoning that is seared on to the ahi tuna steaks making it taste so amazing.
+To make this blackened tuna recipe, it all starts off with an amazing blackened seasoning that is seared onto the ahi tuna steaks in a nice hot pan making it taste so amazing.
 The best part is it only takes minutes to make.

 Once cooked, the blackened ahi tuna is placed into tortillas and topped with the easiest cumin lime coleslaw that is out of this world delicious.
 The recipe for this coleslaw is included below.